Jobs

 See our sample daily schedule

-Applicants are strongly encouraged to apply to be a Civic TA as well.
-Civic TAs work with F&C students throughout the academic year on a civic leadership project of their choice.
+Applicants are strongly encouraged to apply to be a Civic Leadership TA as well.
+Civic Leadership TAs work with F&C students throughout the academic year on a civic leadership project of their choice.
 Groups meet twice a month from September through April.

 See a sample academic year calendar here